KULeuven-Diepenbeek/osc-course/content/ch8-stack/stackvsheap.md

 ### Freeing up space

-In order to create an instance of a structure and return it, you have to allocate memory using `malloc()` from `<stdlib.h>` - we now that already.
+In order to create an instance of a structure and return it, you have to allocate memory using `malloc()` from `<stdlib.h>` - we know that already.
 In contrast with higher level languages such as Java, C requires programmes to clean up the allocaed memory themselves!
 This means calling `free()` to free up the space for future use.
 For instance:

 ```C
 struct Stuff {